att-comdev/valet/ostro_listener/README.md

 $ cd allegro
 ```

-Install ostro-listener on any node with line-of-sight to the RabbitMQ endpoint.
+Install ostro-listener on any node with line-of-sight to the RabbitMQ endpoint from which messages are to be monitored.

 ostro-listener can be installed in production mode or development mode.